nlpsuge/gnome-shell-extension-another-window-session-manager/README.md

 msgmerge --update --no-wrap po/de.po po/yet-another-window-session-manager@github.com.pot
 ```

-Or use `make sync-po`, which passes `--no-wrap` so existing translations are not re-wrapped to match the template line breaks.
+Or use `make -C build i18n-sync-po`, which passes `--no-wrap` so existing translations are not re-wrapped to match the template line breaks.

 Resolve any new or fuzzy entries, then commit the updated `.po` file.